Camila Oliveira Tugs Black Gown Exposing Cleavage

 Camila Oliveira delighted her Instagram followers with a sexy snap of herself posing in a skimpy outfit.
 The UFC octagon girl received a lot of praise from her fans for the sensual look.

 Camila posed next to a column in front of a large tinted window on the Las Vegas Strip in the image.
 Blue neon lights glowed around the setting.
 The UFC ring girl took the spotlight, though.
-She held one arm high above her, resting it on the column, showcasing her forearm and bicep tattoos.
+She held one arm high above her, resting it on the column to showcase her forearm and bicep tattoos.
 She bent one knee, revealing her toned thigh and calf.

-Camila wore a sleeveless black gown with a v-neck that dipped nearly to her waist.
+Camila wore a sleeveless black gown with a V-neck that dipped nearly to her waist.
 The long dress featured a slit up to her hip.
 She tugged the tip down with one hand, revealing an intricate bralette that protected her modesty while revealing a generous look at her ample cleavage.
-The model’s long brunette locks were fastened in a high half ponytail, and the lengths cascaded in big loose curls over both shoulders, framing her breasts.
+The model's long brunette locks were fastened in a high half ponytail, and the lengths cascaded in big loose curls over both shoulders, framing her breasts.

 She stared straight into the camera with a dramatic look in her big brown eyes.
 Camila's cheekbones appeared to simmer in the lighting, and she had a pleasant small smile on her full pink lips.

 Camila put a top emoji in her caption, and her fans showed the post a lot of love.
-At least 9,280 Instagram users hit the “like” button, and nearly 150 took a moment to leave an uplifting comment, with several choosing to include the flame emoji to express themselves visually.

-“You look gorgeous, Camila.
+At least 9,280 Instagram users hit the like button, and nearly 150 took a moment to leave an uplifting comment, with several choosing to include the flame emoji to express themselves visually."You look gorgeous, Camila.
 Teach me how to be as beautiful as you.
-This is a lovely photo of a lovely person,” declared one fan who added red hearts and a grinning smiley.
+This is a lovely photo of a lovely person," declared one fan who added red hearts and a grinning smiley.

 "My love, you are so cute.
 Truly, Linda.
 Keep up the awesome job," a second devotee enthused, including several red heart-eye smilies.

-“You’re looking very stunning, glamourous, and gorgeous.
+"You're looking very stunning, glamourous, and gorgeous.
 A true goddess on earth.
-I need some of that,” wrote a third Instagram user along with a diamond and an okay sign.
+I need some of that," wrote a third Instagram user along with a diamond and an OK sign.

 "Wow!
 This look is pure fire.
 I love that sexy bra and your perfect pose.
 Absolutely amazing," a fourth follower replied, along with lips and roses.

 Camila regularly shares hot photos of herself modeling and working on her social media, which keeps people engaged with her content.
-Previously she showcased her pert backside in a video of herself walking in smoking hot lingerie during a photoshoot, The Inquisitr reported.
+Previously, she showcased her pert backside in a video of herself walking in smoking-hot lingerie during a photoshoot, The Inquisitr reported.